MaltheOlsen/Installation/Oxidized/README.md

 # 🚀 Semaphore Auto Install Script

-This repository contains an automated installation scripts for setting up **Semaphore UI** with **MariaDB** on an Ubuntu server 24.04.
+This repository contains an automated installation scripts for setting up **Oxidized** on an Ubuntu server 24.04.

 ## 🔧 Features

-- Automates the installation of **Semaphore** 🐱‍💻
+- Automates the installation of **Oxidized** 🐱‍💻
-- Installs and configures **MariaDB** for Semaphore 🛠️
-- Prompts for **MariaDB** and **Semaphore** settings (with default values) 📝
+- Prompts for **Oxidized** settings 📝
-- Handles installation failures and exits gracefully 🚨

 ## 📥 Fetch the Install Script

-To fetch the latest version of the `semaphorePM-autoinstall.sh` script, run the following command:
+To fetch the latest version of the `Oxidized-AutoInstall.sh` script, run the following command:

 ```bash
 wget https://raw.githubusercontent.com/MaltheOlsen/Installation/refs/heads/main/Oxidized/Oxidized-AutoInstall.sh?token=GHSAT0AAAAAADED733VNLPSEUC2YJCZZUKQ2CADGTQ -O Oxidized-AutoInstall.sh